awsdocs/aws-codedeploy-user-guide/doc_source/application-revisions-push.md

-# Push a Revision for CodeDeploy to Amazon S3 \(EC2/On\-Premises Deployments Only\)<a name="application-revisions-push"></a>
+# Push a revision for CodeDeploy to Amazon S3 \(EC2/On\-Premises deployments only\)<a name="application-revisions-push"></a>

-After you plan your revision as described in [Plan a Revision for CodeDeploy](application-revisions-plan.md) and add an AppSpec file to the revision as described in [Add an Application Specification File to a Revision for CodeDeploy](application-revisions-appspec-file.md), you are ready to bundle the component files and push the revision to Amazon S3\.
+After you plan your revision as described in [Plan a revision for CodeDeploy](application-revisions-plan.md) and add an AppSpec file to the revision as described in [Add an application specification file to a revision for CodeDeploy](application-revisions-appspec-file.md), you are ready to bundle the component files and push the revision to Amazon S3\.
 For deployments to Amazon EC2 instances, after you push the revision, you can use CodeDeploy to deploy the revision from Amazon S3 to the instances\.

 **Note**
 CodeDeploy can also be used to deploy revisions that have been pushed to GitHub\.
 For more information, see your GitHub documentation\.

-We assume you have already followed the instructions in [Getting Started with CodeDeploy](getting-started-codedeploy.md) to set up the AWS CLI\.
+We assume you have already followed the instructions in [Getting started with CodeDeploy](getting-started-codedeploy.md) to set up the AWS CLI\.
 This is especially important for calling the push command described later\.

 Be sure you have an Amazon S3 bucket\.
-Follow the instructions in [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)\.
+Follow the instructions in [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)\.

 If your deployment is to Amazon EC2 instances, then the target Amazon S3 bucket must be created or exist in the same region as the target instances\.
 For example, if you want to deploy a revision to some instances in the US East \(N\.
 Virginia\) Region and other instances in the US West \(Oregon\) Region, then you must have one bucket in the US East \(N\.
 Virginia\) Region with one copy of the revision and another bucket in the US West \(Oregon\) Region with another copy of the same revision\.
 In this scenario, you would then need to create two separate deployments, one in the US East \(N\.
 Virginia\) Region and another in the US West \(Oregon\) Region, even though the revision is the same in both regions and buckets\.